-- 5.3.1.
-Will complete Part 5 of the hot work & dust permit - 5.3.2.
+5.3.1.
+Will complete Part 6 of the hot work permit.

+- 5.3.2.
 Will monitor the area where hot work is occurring during and after the hot work has been completed.
-Fire Watch must be provided for a minimum of 60 minutes.

-- 5.3.3.
-If indicated on the permit, further periodic monitoring for an additional 3 hours at the end of the work may be required.
+Fire Watch must be provided during the hot work and for a minimum of 60 minutes after its completion. - 5.3.3.
+If indicated on the permit, further periodic monitoring for up to an additional 3 hours at the end of the work may be required.
 This need for further monitoring is determined by the presence or lack of automatic fire detection or suppression systems tied into the building fire alarm system, or, if the work has included any heavy duty cutting or welding. - 5.3.4.
-Fire watch will notify the responsible supervisor when fire watch is completed.
+Fire watch will notify life safety when fire watch is completed and return the completed permit to the responsible supervisor.